A View Worth Thousand Rupees

 “You don’t need to pretend to be sick.
 There is heavy snowfall.
 Therefore, going to school is already off the limits today.”
 Shubi jumped in my bed.

 “What are you saying?”
 I leap from the bed and run outside.

 My prayers are answered.
 Everything is covered in snow that appears to be like soft white cotton balls.
 Then I see her, playing and smiling in her pink jacket and brown pants.
 Snowflakes rolling down her hair, look no less than big white pearls.
 I never knew snowfall could be beautiful.
 Yes, it was a view worth a thousand rupees.

 “What are you looking at?
 Have you never seen snow before?”
 Shubi punched and I landed on reality.

 There was no sign of Siya around, only snow.
-I knew Siya is leaving next day and snow won’t get cleared till then.
-I started scraping snow with my bare hands, as if trying to find my dreams of smiling Siya and 2000 rupees note, that were buried somewhere under all this snow.
+I knew Siya is leaving the next day and snow won’t get cleared till then.
+I started scraping snow with my bare hands as if trying to find my dreams of smiling Siya and 2000 rupees note, that was buried somewhere under all this snow.